 Journalist-extraordinaire Hunter S. Thompson said simply, “Dispatches puts the rest of us in the shade.”

-For me, the book gathered, in language as brilliant as Melville’s, all the personal drama of sliding closer and closer to the age of serving in a terrifying war, even as the war was winding down – a kind of crap shoot to see which whether I would hit Old Enough first, or it would hit Over before I got there.
+For me, the book gathered, in language as stellar as Melville’s, all the personal drama of sliding closer and closer to the age of serving in a terrifying war, even as American involvement in the war was beginning to wind down.
+It became a kind of crap shoot to see which whether I would hit Old Enough first, or the war would hit Over before I got there.

 A passage from Dispatches by Michael Herr, excerpted by Literary Hub: